 Every family is different and the time it takes to match varies from a few days to a few weeks depending on the family’s requirements and desired arrival date.
 Apex PROaupair has a constant supply of available candidates ready to interview and match.

 Once a family matches, a candidate can typically arrive in as little as five weeks.
 During that time, the candidate is securing his or her J-1 visa, completing Apex PROaupair's training program and preparing to come to the U.S.

 Professional au pairs are degreed professionals who come to the U.S. on a J-1 visa and work up to 45 hours a week.
-They are motivated to share their expertise caring for children in exchange for a weekly stipend and the opportunity to live with a family for up to two years.
+They are motivated to share their expertise in caring for children in exchange for a weekly stipend and the opportunity to live with a family for up to two years.
 A nanny is a private childcare provider who works for a family on a live-in or live-out basis.
 Nannies are typically paid an hourly wage and can be subject to benefits such as overtime, healthcare, Social Security, and payroll taxes.

 Yes.
 Male caregivers are an excellent option for some families.
 Families choosing a male caregiver often have boys and are looking for a role model or ‘big brother’ to join the family.
 Families who have children with special needs can also benefit from a male caregiver who is able to manage the physical requirements of certain care situations.

 Au pairs initially come to the U.S. on a 12-month J-1 au pair visa and can extend for an additional 6, 9, or 12-months, allowing a family to benefit from up to two years of live-in childcare from the same au pair.